jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 original edit around, so you can drop in new screencasts when a button or menu changes.

-I think MailChimp are the gold standard when it comes to support videos - they have so many and they are well produced.
-I've also included a link to our Getting Started series.
+I think MailChimp are my favorite example of support videos done right.

 ## In-App Tool Tips

-Next up are tool tips.
-Tool tips are the best for providing a little *nudge* to keep your users going.
-We provide them in lots of little *friction* areas in the account, hidden under the nifty question mark icons.
+My final example resource are tool tips.
+Tool tips are those little hint boxes that popup when you hover over them.
+They are the best for providing that little *nudge* to keep your users going.

 ## Heavy Hittin' Tool Tips